Fighting the Darkness: When Hope Feels Like a Fight

 Fighting the darkness works as a metaphor because it forces an honest question: which darkness am I dealing with right now.
 The one that turns me into someone I do not respect, or the one that makes me stop caring if I exist at all.

 Fighting the darkness is not always cinematic.
 Sometimes it is a small choice that keeps you from detonating your life.
-Sometimes it is a small choice that proves you still have a pulse.
+Other times it is a small choice that proves you still have a pulse.

 Here is the clean analogy, then we move on.
 Fighting the darkness is like walking through a mine with a headlamp.
 The light does not remove the mine.
 It gives you enough visibility to take the next step without blowing yourself up.